JPEG XS is a new ISO format replacing uncompressed video

 To smoothly manage the development of these technologies and the increase of manufacturers, it is essential to define interoperable solutions that work with other existing or future systems, without access restrictions.
 Especially in the context of communication media, we had to find a way to speak the same language and have similar formats.
 Standard Development Organizations (SDOs) play an important role to reach this interoperability requirement.

-The need to set up a JPEG committee
+The need to set up a JPEG committee to create a new standard

 In the 1990s, the International Standard Organization (ISO), the International Electrotechnical Commission (IEC) and the International Telecommunication Union (ITU) jointly created the Joint Photographic Experts Group (JPEG Committee) to specify image compression standards.